ADHD:

 Eye Exam for Patients with Diabetes (EED) HEDIS®

-Members 18-75 years old with diabetes (types 1 and 2) who had a retinal eye exam
+The percentage of members 18-75 years of age with diabetes (types 1 and 2) who had a retinal eye exam

 Kidney Health Evaluation for Patients with Diabetes (KED) HEDIS®

-Members 18-75 years old with diabetes (types 1 and 2) who received a kidney health evaluation, defined by an estimated glomerular filtration rate (eGFR) and a urine albumin-creatine ratio (uACR)
+The percentage of members 18-85 years of age with diabetes (type 1 and type 2) who received a kidney health evaluation, defined by an estimated glomerular filtration rate (eGFR) and a urine albumin-creatine ratio (uACR), during the measurement year

 Nationally Recognized Sources